 How Much Does a Rolex Milgauss Cost?
 (Retail vs Secondary Market)

-New Milgauss pieces are no longer available at retail after Rolex discontinued the line in 2023, when list prices were around $9,300–$9,800 depending on configuration.
-In 2026, modern 116400 models typically sell in the ~$9,000–$11,000 range, while 116400GV Z-Blue examples cluster around ~$11,000–$13,000; vintage 1019s run roughly $25,000–$60,000, and early 6541/6543 pieces can exceed $200,000 at auction.
+New Milgauss pieces are no longer available at retail after Rolex discontinued the line in 2023, when list prices sat around $9,300 to $9,800 depending on configuration.
+In 2026, modern 116400 models typically sell in the $9,000 to $11,000 range, while 116400GV Z-Blue examples cluster around $11,000 to $13,000.
+Vintage 1019s run roughly $25,000 to $60,000, and early 6541/6543 pieces can exceed $200,000 at auction.

-The Rolex Milgauss has always played by different rules—both in engineering and in market behavior.
+The Rolex Milgauss has always played by different rules, both in engineering and in market behavior.
 While other Rolex models have traditionally seen retail prices climb slowly and predictably, the Milgauss has experienced sharper pricing swings, driven largely by discontinuation rumors, collector re-evaluation, and low production numbers.

 Recent Production Models